 The E.E.E. plan provides for minimizing and allows your family to work at this project even as you abundantly share what is not really needed.
 The three steps include:

-- Essentials back in (this same closet, cupboard, or drawer with a goal of keeping just half or approximately 50%)
+- Essentials back in (this same closet, cupboard, or drawer with a goal of keeping approximately 50%).

 - Extras gone (from your life).

 How to Declutter Your Home Tip #1: Prepare Simple Chart

 So first make up a simple chart listing the rooms in your home.
 (Also consider using the free download.)
 This will give you a written plan for this project.
 You will be doing this for a few months and with a chart of your E.E.E. plan and a bit of time each day/week to purge, you can still keep up with your other responsibilities and feel so much better about yourself and your life.
 When you come upon another family member’s possessions, you will share the E.E.E.
 Purging Plan with them, teaching concepts and encouraging sharing.